rstacruz/ledgerdown/Readme.md

    POSTING[" / " POSTING2 " / " ...
 POSTINGn]
    [POSTINGn]

-You can join multiple postings in one line by commas.
+You can join multiple postings in one line by slashes.
 Be sure to indent the second.

 Postings can be in a simple format, or a format understood by ledger-cli.
 When